 Stonehenge is a prehistoric structure built in Wiltshire, England.
 The Stonehenge is the oldest and only remaining monument named in the Seven Wonders of the Ancient World.
-Stonehenge is a series of standing stones set in earthworks.
-Surrounding the Stonehenge are hundreds of burial mounds.
+Stonehenge is a series of standing stones set in earthworks and surrounding it are hundreds of burial mounds.

 It is believed that the Stonehenge was created somewhere between 3,000 and 2,000 BC.
-This estimate is provided by radiocarbon dating performed by archeologists.
-As of 1882, the Stonehenge is has legally been protected as a Scheduled Ancient Monument.
-Today, Stonehenge is formally owned by The Crown, while the surrounding area is a part of the National Trust.
+This estimate is provided by radiocarbon dating performed by archaeologists.
+As of 1882 Stonehenge has legally been protected as a Scheduled Ancient Monument.
+Today, it’s formally owned by The Crown, while the surrounding area is a part of the National Trust.

 Relatively nothing is known about the society that built the Stonehenge, except that they most likely built the monument as some type of religious monument.
 This theory is attributed to the exhumation of both human and animal remains dating back to the time that the Stonehenge would have been constructed and within 500 years of its assumed completion.
 The animal remains were examined and provided evidence that the residents who lived during this time most likely gathered for mid-summer and winter festivities.
 This evidence correlates with the theory that the Stonehenge was intended as a religious monument.